Concordances of sums of alternating torus knots and their mirrors to $L$-space knots: Acknowledgements

 \section{Acknowledgements}

 We begin by thanking those involved with the Georgia Institute of Technology summer 2020 REU, where this research was done.
 We wholeheartedly thank JungHwan Park for introducing us to this topic, guiding fruitful discussions of necessary background and providing suggestions to improve the exposition of the paper.
 We also thank Zolt\'an Szab\'o, Ian Zemke, Christopher William Davis, and Carolyn Otto for discussions regarding knot concordance, concordance invariants and exposition.
+We also thank the anonymous referees for their helpful comments and suggestions.

 \hrule

 2020 {\it Mathematics Subject Classification}: Primary: 57N70, 57M12 Secondary: 57K10

 \emph{Keywords: torus knots, concordance, $L$-space knots}